wangpeipei90/CSC547-DockerVM/README.md

 compare_docker_vm.R and compare_docker_vm_hadoop.R are the R scripts to compare the overhead of VM to Docker container.
 These two scripts use variables created in the parse*.R scripts and should only be executed after all the parse*.R have been executed. docker_vm.png and docker_vm_hadoop.png are the generated two figures.

 Not all the metrics are impacted by Docker or VM.
 The selected_png folder selected the figures that are most interesting.

-The calculated execution time duration is listed in the spreadsheet strees_docker/stress_cpu_time.ods.

-To note that stressing 8 CPU cores will prevent the execution of Teragen MapReduce job.
-So use the command for i in {1..8};do  date>output_$i&&docker run sequenceiq/hadoop-docker:2.6.0 sh -c 'etc/bootstrap.sh&& date' >>output_$i &  done;
-would avoid executing MapReduce job.

-stress_cpu.R use the execution time to do the exponential regression and to plot figure stress_docker/stress_cpu.png.